williamFalcon/deep-learning-gpu-box-build-instructions/README.md

 17. Install Ubuntu (or your OS).
 18. Follow [these instructions](https://github.com/williamFalcon/tensorflow-gpu-install-ubuntu-16.04) to set up your system with tensorflow, pytorch and cuda drivers.
 19. Learn deeply.

+### Some deep learning tips
+1. Log your experiments and parallelize hyperparameter search using [the python library test tube](https://github.com/williamFalcon/test-tube)).